fuse-box/fuse-box/README.md

 ]
 ```

-All files will be served except for "styles.css" (contents will be included into the bundle)
+All files will be served except for "styles.css" (contents will be included in the bundle)
 ```
 plugins: [
     fsbx.CSSPlugin({